Marijuana Companies Shouldn’t Let Their Feet Off the Gas

-Note that the largest publicly traded marijuana stock, Canopy Growth Corp (NYSE:CGC), currently has a market cap of about $10.0 billion.
+Note that the largest publicly traded marijuana stock, Canopy Growth Corp (NASDAQ:CGC), currently has a market cap of about $10.0 billion.

 Pot stocks have nowhere near maxed out their potential global market cap.
 And if marijuana companies look to cut employees and facilities, and otherwise tighten their purse strings, they’ll end up missing out on bigger profits in the long run.

 By not investing in the foundations to fully exploit their market potential, large pot companies are going to leave room for competitors to challenge them.

 With the competitors developing in a climate where they’ll easily be able to have initial public offerings (IPOs) on major U.S. stock exchanges and rake in some serious capital from institutional investors keen on getting in on the ground floor, we could see new major U.S. marijuana stocks sprout up almost overnight.

 Letting that happen would be a huge mistake for the existing marijuana companies.
 It could cost the current pot companies enormous market share down the line.

 So what does that mean for marijuana investors?
 It means it could be a good idea to invest in pot stocks from companies that are intent on growing their presence in the market.

 We should really look at this on a long-term continuum.

 Sure, surging profits in the present will see certain marijuana stocks soar as they impress investors with a great quarterly report or two.
 But after those quarterly reports come and go, many investors will be focused on growth.

 If marijuana companies can’t show growth and begin to top out on their profits, then that’s it.
 They’re not really going to create a lot of value for investors.